Navicular (Scaphoid) Fracture of the WristSkip to the navigation

-A navicular fracture is a break in a small bone on the thumb side of your wrist.
+A navicular fracture (also called a scaphoid fracture) is a break in a small bone on the thumb side of your wrist.
 Of the eight carpal bones in your wrist, your navicular bone is the most likely one to break.

 It is important to find out if you have a navicular fracture, because navicular fractures need treatment to heal well.
 With proper treatment and follow-up, most navicular fractures will heal over time.
 Without treatment, and sometimes with treatment, healing can be slow and difficult because parts of the navicular bone don't have a good blood supply.
 If your navicular bone does not heal well, you can have long-term pain, stiffness, or arthritis in your wrist.

 Most navicular fractures occur when you stretch your hand out in front of you to protect yourself from a fall.
 They can also occur when your wrist twists severely or is hit very hard.
 Navicular fractures often happen while a person is playing sports such as football, soccer, or basketball or during activities, such as in-line skating, skateboarding, or bike riding.
 They can also occur as a result of a car crash or a fistfight.

 What are the symptoms?

 Because most navicular fractures do not cause the wrist to look broken and many cause only minor symptoms, it can be hard to know if your navicular bone is broken.
 If the bone is broken, you may have:

 - Pain, tenderness, or swelling on the thumb side of your wrist.